V4Fire/Core/src/core/data/middlewares/attach-mock/README.md

 ## Enabling data mocks

-By default, all data mocks are disabled, but you can enable them just type to a console of a browser:
+By default, all data mocks are disabled, but you can enable them by simply typing in your browser consoleЖ

 ```js
 // Enables mocks for the User provider